Continually vs Continuously: Stop Confusing Them

 Technical and Engineering Writing

-Precision matters most in technical documentation.
-When describing a system that has zero downtime or unbroken operation, continuously is the accurate term: "The sensors monitor temperature continuously, logging a data point every 100 milliseconds."
-When describing a process that runs in periodic cycles β even very frequent ones β continually is correct: "The system continually checks for firmware updates."
-The distinction signals to technical readers whether the process has any gaps at all, which is often a critical specification detail.
+The distinction can matter in technical documentation.
+When describing a system with unbroken operation, continuously is the clearest term: "The sensors monitor temperature continuously, logging a data point every 100 milliseconds."
+When describing periodic cycles, continually can emphasize recurrence: "The system continually checks for firmware updates."
+For specifications, state the sampling interval, maintenance window, or uptime threshold directly.

 Business Writing